 Veneers vs Lumineers

-Porcelain prepless veneers or Lumineers are applied to the front teeth to improve appearance.
+Dental veneers and lumineers are applied to the front teeth to improve appearance.
 Usually little or no anesthesia is required.
-Both traditional dental veneers or Lumineers are placed to brighten teeth, fix misshapen teeth, mask discoloration and improve a smile.
-Both products are excellent, and can give you a whiter, brighter, straighter, and a generally gorgeous smile.
+Both cosmetic dental procedures are placed to brighten teeth, fix misshapen teeth, mask discoloration and improve a smile.
+Both are also excellent, and can give you a whiter, brighter, straighter, and a generally gorgeous smile.

 Veneers have a longer life expectancy than dental bonding.
 Typically, porcelain veneers will take three appointments: